orangeeli/orangetree/README.md

 I really enjoy the way [Gulp](http://gulpjs.com/) deals dependencies with code instead of configuration.
 I've tried [Grunt](http://gruntjs.com/) but it wasn't so nice to handle and the way dependencies are declared resembled long and convoluted xml configuration files.
 If someone has an alternative to Gulp, let me know.

 ### Run local ###
-If you fill like playing with the project, you can run it locally by just firing the following command `...`.
+If you feel like playing with the project, you can run it locally by just firing the following command `...`.

 ## License
 [MIT License](http://www.opensource.org/licenses/mit-license.php)